Lone Working Procedure

 It is your responsibility to take a proactive approach to risk assessment and your own personal safety.
 This involves:

-- Identify any existing risk assessments or warnings on the system; and
+- Identify any existing risk assessments or alerts; and

 - Anticipate any likely risks; and